Online Degree Programs

 What programs are available online?

-We offer ten undergraduate degrees, seven graduate degrees, three undergraduate certificates, and one graduate certificate online.
+We offer ten undergraduate degrees, three graduate degrees, three undergraduate certificates, and one graduate certificate online.
 The coursework for all of these programs can be completed entirely online.
 If you would are interested in pursuing a degree program but have questions about the curriculum or transfer credits, please visit the Advising page.
 If you are ready to start the process, you can Apply Online.

 *This degree program requires attending class on a specific day and time, however you can connect from anywhere in the world.
 For more information contact the Special Education department at 701-858-3050.